SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 #### Average rating from reviews with a certain number of words<br>

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/words.html"></iframe>
 The more there are words, the more critical the reviews become.
 We also found that positive reviews had an average of 35 words, with the median lenght being 10 words.
 For negative reviews we have an average of 76 words with a median length of 28 words, so they are typically longer than positive reviews.

-## References
+## References<br>

 [^1]: [Kaggle, *Steam Reviews Dataset 2021*, 2021](https://www.kaggle.com/najzeko/steam-reviews-2021)